freeCodeCamp/freeCodeCamp/guide/english/react-native/index.md

 There are three quick easy ways to get started with React Native.
 Depending on your situation, one can be a better option for you.

-1. [Expo](https://expo.io) - Best for prototyping apps or useful if an app is in an earlier stage.
-Using Expo you can even create an quick app using drag and drop features from snack.expo.io in the browser.
+1. [Expo](https://expo.io) - Similar to Create React App to get up and running an app using the terminal.
+Using Expo you do need XCode or Android Studio to build a React Native application.
-1. [Ignite CLI](https://github.com/infinitered/ignite) - Empowers developers to easily create a new React Native app with plug ins.
+2. [Ignite CLI](https://github.com/infinitered/ignite) - Empowers developers to easily create a new React Native app with plug ins.
 Ignite CLI also enables developers to easily setup best practices.